juice-shop/multi-juicer/readme.md

 - To ensure that pods are still properly associated with teams after a pod gets recreated.
 This is a non problem with separate deployment and really hard with scaled deployments.
 - The ability to embed the teamname in the deployment name.
 This seems like a stupid reason but make debugging SOOO much easier, with just using `kubectl`.

-### Did sombody acutally ask any of the questions?
+### Did somebody acutally ask any of the questions?

 No 😉